Preet189/Preet189/README.md

 - 🌱 I’m currently pursing my MSc in **Artificial Intelligence from Stockholm University**

-- 👨‍💻 All of my projects are available at [https://preet189.github.io/Portfolio/](https://preet189.github.io/Portfolio/)

 - 📫 How to reach me **preetgupta189@gmail.com**

 - ⚡ Fun fact **I once participated in a sleep study to see if programmers dream in code.
 Turns out, I do!**